 It might be beneficial to invest in sector fund specially an infrastructure sector.

 The following are the funds investing in infrastructure sector that you can explore:

 - HSBC Infrastructure Equity Fund

 According to the data available, Infrastructure mutual funds have a total corpus of more than ₹ 28,962 crores as on December 31, 2017.

-Apart from these sectoral mutual funds, there are other category of mutual funds which have a significant portion of their portfolio invested in infrastructure sector.
+Apart from these sectoral mutual funds, there are other categories of mutual funds which have a significant portion of their portfolio invested in the infrastructure sector.